Florida Sales Tax Statute

 (5) To be eligible for a tax credit under subsection (3), the number of qualified employees employed 1 year prior to the application date must be no lower than the number of qualified employees on the application date on which a credit under this section was based for any previous application, including an application under subsection (2).

-(6)(a) In order to claim this credit, an eligible business must file under oath with the Department of Economic Opportunity a statement that includes the name and address of the eligible business, the starting salary or hourly wages paid to the new employee, and any other information that the Department of Revenue requires.
+(6)(a) In order to claim this credit, an eligible business must file under oath with the Department of Commerce a statement that includes the name and address of the eligible business, the starting salary or hourly wages paid to the new employee, and any other information that the Department of Revenue requires.

 (c) The maximum credit amount that may be approved during any calendar year is $5 million.
-The Department of Revenue, in conjunction with the Department of Economic Opportunity, shall notify the governing bodies in areas designated as qualified counties when the $5 million maximum amount has been reached.
+The Department of Revenue, in conjunction with the Department of Commerce, shall notify the governing bodies in areas designated as qualified counties when the $5 million maximum amount has been reached.
 Applications must be considered for approval in the order in which they are received without regard to whether the credit is for a new or existing business.
 This limitation applies to the value of the credit as contained in approved applications.
 Approved credits may be taken in the time and manner allowed pursuant to this section.

 (d) A business may not receive more than $500,000 of tax credits under this section during any one calendar year.